Who we are

 Award winning outreach programmes popping up in townships and Indigenous communities across the region are an important component of our annual program, and underscore our commitment to regional sustainability.

 ACE Community Colleges, established in 1972, is a Registered Training Organisation (RTO 90032) with services in an ever expanding footprint across Northern NSW and Southeast QLD.
-Our colleges are located in Lismore, Casino and Burleigh Heads, with a training centre at Kirra Hill.
+Our colleges are located in Lismore, Casino and Burleigh Waters, with a training centre at Kirra Hill.

 “At our core we believe in the life changing significance of choice, that everyone can achieve, that we each learn differently; and that there are many powerful alternative pathways to career development.
 Your success is what we care about.”Principal / Kerry Johnson